folio-org/folio-keycloak/docs/keycloak-upgrade.md

 Deploy and test the new Keycloak version in a test environment:

-1. Build the Docker image from the upgrade PR branch
+1. Build the Docker image from the upgrade PR branch and recreate the Keycloak environment following the FOLIO how-to: [How to deploy and test folio-kong and folio-keycloak from branch](https://folio-org.atlassian.net/wiki/spaces/FOLIJET/pages/1351254113/How+to+deploy+and+test+folio-kong+and+folio-keycloak+from+branch)
-2. Deploy to a test environment (or recreate locally)
+2. Deploy to a test environment (or recreate locally).
 3. Run smoke tests covering:
-   - **Login flows**: Username/password authentication and SSO
+   - Login flows: Username/password authentication and SSO
-   - **Token operations**: Token exchange, impersonation, and refresh
+   - Token operations: Token exchange, impersonation, and refresh
-   - **Multi-tenancy**: Create/update/delete realms and clients
+   - Multi-tenancy: Create/update/delete realms and clients
-   - **Lightweight tokens**: Verify token generation and size
+   - Lightweight tokens: Verify token generation and size
-   - **Module authentication**: Module-to-module service account flows
+   - Module authentication: Module-to-module service account flows
-   - **Admin operations**: Realm configuration via admin API
+   - Admin operations: Realm configuration via admin API

-4. Check logs for errors or deprecation warnings
+4. Check logs for errors or deprecation warnings.
-5. Verify performance and resource usage
+5. Verify performance and resource usage.

 ### Step 4: Approve and Merge